Spectroscopy

 2. Illuminate the center 2 – 10 cm of the TEM screen.

-3. Clear the beam path to the filter (retract unused detectors and raise viewing screen).
+3. Clear the beam path to the filter (retract unused detectors and raise the viewing screen).

 4. Select EELS mode in the Microscope System palette.